 Computer Science

-Total courses required Nine and one-half CSC + MATH 123 + one allied course
+Total courses required Nine CSC + MATH 123 + one allied course

 Other required courses Any three CSC courses (except CSC 398 and CSC 498) at the 300 or 400 level